 Following the merger, internal contacts at Time Warner were notified that going forward the ordering process would be handled through an internal system approved by Charter.
 If outside vendors were to be used, they would need to fit specific requirements including outstanding quality, comparable pricing, and dependable delivery.

-Cooley had already been established as a preferred vendor based on past performance within the account, and they were able to showcase how they could alleviate the possible pain points of rebranding, including consistency of the brand across the signage, materials to be used, measurements, and installation once completed.
+The Cooley Group had already been established as a preferred vendor based on past performance within the account, and they were able to showcase how they could alleviate the possible pain points of rebranding, including consistency of the brand across the signage, materials to be used, measurements, and installation once completed.

 Cooley worked with its preferred partner to visit Spectrum and measure for the signage.
 Based on those visits, they were able to recommend material upgrades or substitutions to best fit the needs of the individual items.
-After listening to what the past problems had been, the Cooley team also made recommendations for lock box and key drop options.
+After listening to what the past problems had been, the Cooley team also made recommendations for lockbox and key drop options.

 Internal contacts have been gracious enough to refer Cooley to other colleagues within the locations, and all have lauded the team’s work.
 This will help to maintain brand consistency across the corporation for the customer.
 In addition, the improvements to materials and solutions to past pain points have saved other locations the trouble of research, trial-and-error efforts, and unnecessary expenses moving forward.